Regulations in China

 ICP (Internet Content Provider) License & Filling

 For websites hosted in China, there are two types of registrations/permits required by Chinese regulation for ICPs ICP license and ICP filing issued by MIIT or its provincial branches.
-(Registration to get license.)
-This is a state-issued registration number that allows service providers to host website on a server locating in China.
 The differences between ICP license and ICP filing are:

 - ICP license is for commercial websites, which covers any website which may derive direct income from providing online advertising, texts, images, audio, video, apps, etc. or providing information search services, information community platform, instant message services, and information protection services.
 It shows as 京 ICP 证 12345678 号, “京" represents Beijing, add another example for a different province would be even more complete.

 Public Security Registration

 Once obtained the filing/license above, ICPs shall continue to apply for filing at local police station within 30 days.
 Users shall directly go through the process defined by the station without 21Vianet’s involvement in between.
-Check pdf version of Public Security Registration here
+For more information, please go to Internet Security Management Service Platform